 These days, I work as an author, tech writer, and voice actor.
 I also work on whatever side projects capture my interest (including my on-again, off-again webcomic called Ferret in a Lab Coat and my Sanctuary podcast Greater Yellowstone Ecosystem).
 We also have a family-owned tea shop (the Phoenix Pearl Tea Tavern), which my daughter manages.

-I have a teaching credential (now expired) in computer and related technologies, and have taught at three colleges.
-I have also put on seminars for over 20 different organizations.
+I had a teaching credential (now expired) in computer and related technologies, and have taught at three colleges.
+I have also put on seminars for dozens of organizations.

-Currently, I am in my eighth year as Scottish Director of the Festival of Nations (I served two years as president) and I have served on a number of other boards, including the Fremont (California) Chamber of Commerce, Red Lodge Area Chamber of Commerce, Beartooth Elks Lodge #534, and the Beartooth Nature Center.
+I have served on numerous nonprofit boards, including the Red Lodge Festival of Nations (I served two years as president), the Fremont (California) Chamber of Commerce, Red Lodge Area Chamber of Commerce, Beartooth Elks Lodge #534, and the Yellowstone Wildlife Sanctuary.

-I also emcee most Scottish events in the area, including the Yellowstone Scottish Highland Games and our annual Robert Burns supper.
+If there’s something Scottish going on in the area, I’m usually involved in it.
+Events I’ve emceed and/or organized include the Yellowstone Scottish Highland Games, the Festival of Nations, and our annual Robert Burns supper.